-In March 2018, the DFSA published its decision to set the MREL for the Group.
+In February 2019, the DFSA published its annual decision to set the MREL for the Group.
 As expected, the requirement was set to be equivalent to two times the capital requirement including capital buffer requirements.
+However, as a result of the soon to be adopted revisions to the BRRD, the countercyclical buffer is excluded from the recapitalization amount.
 Danish mortgage credit institutions are exempt from MREL and are instead subject to a so-called debt buffer requirement of 2 percent of their unweighted loans.
 Due to this exemption, Realkredit Danmark is not included in the consolidation when determining the MREL for the Group.
 Furthermore, liabilities and own funds used to fulfill MREL cannot be simultaneously used to fulfill the capital and debt buffer requirements that apply to Realkredit Danmark.
 The DFSA also requires that all the MREL eligible liabilities and own funds must bear losses before other senior unsecured claims in both resolution and insolvency.
-A legislative proposal that is currently being processed will introduce a new layer in the creditor hierarchy for financial institutions, so-called non-preferred senior debt.
-Danish SIFIs must fulfill their MREL from July 1, 2019, but in transition to January 1, 2022, they can also include senior preferred liabilities issued before January 1, 2018.
+Danish SIFIs must fulfil their MREL from July 1, 2019, but in transition to January 1, 2022, they can also include senior preferred liabilities issued before January 1, 2018.
 The MREL requirement may require Danish SIFIs and other banks to issue own funds instruments or debt eligible for MREL in accordance with the BRRD, the latter of which includes unsecured non-preferred senior debt with residual maturity of at least one year.
 If an institution does not fulfill the MREL requirement after July 1, 2019, the relevant authority may withdraw its banking license.
 Also, a comparable concept for loss absorption, TLAC, has been set for G-SIIs.
-The TLAC requirement also takes effect from 2019.
-The Group is currently not identified as a G-SII.
+The TLAC requirement has taken effect from 2019.
+The Group is currently not identified as a G-SII and thus not subject to a TLAC requirement.

-On March 14, 2018, a bill proposing that, effective from 2022, the total resolution related requirements for each individual Danish SIFI group would always constitute at least 8 percent of all liabilities, including own funds, was presented to the Danish Parliament.
-The bill is not expected to significantly impact the Bank, as the sum of the MREL requirement for the Group, excluding Realkredit Danmark, the capital requirement and debt buffer requirement for Realkredit Danmark, is expected to exceed the floor of 8 percent of all liabilities.
-However, as the bill has not been adopted, the exact content of the final rules are presently not known.
+On May 29, 2018, a law stipulating that, effective from January 1, 2022, the total resolution related requirements for each individual Danish SIFI group would always constitute at least 8 percent of all liabilities, including own funds, was adopted by the Danish Parliament.
+Consequently, if the sum of MREL for the Bank and the debt buffer requirement for Realkredit Danmark is lower than 8 percent of the Group's total liabilities, the DFSA is expected to increase the MREL requirement for the Bank.
+However, based on current projections, the sum of MREL for the Bank and the debt buffer requirement for Realkredit Danmark will exceed the 8 percent backstop measure.